vae371/friends/README.md

 Open as a Java project and run the src/main/HangmanApplication with two arguments: server and hangman.yml

-Or install maven and run “mvn clean package” in the root folder where pom.xml resides to get jar file in target folder, then put jar file and hangman.yml in the same folder and run “java -cp hangman-1.0-SNAPSHOT.jar main.HangmanApplication server hangman.yml”
+Or install maven and run “mvn clean package” in the root folder where pom.xml resides to get jar file in target folder, then put jar file and hangman.yml and dictionary file in the same folder and run “java -cp hangman-1.0-SNAPSHOT.jar main.HangmanApplication server hangman.yml”

 How to play: